addie43110/study_notes/YEAR3/CSC370/indexes.md

 ## BTrees
 - deletions and insertions are problematic for flat indexes
 - eventually, we need to reorganize entries and records
-  - this is where BTrees come int!
+  - this is where BTrees come in!

 ### Insertion
 - we try to find a plae for the new key in the appropriate leaf, and we put it there if there is room